coral art (a tutorial)

 Happy Monday, all!

-Flipping through a recent Crate & Barrel catalog, I came across this piece of coral art…
+Flipping through a recent Crate & Barrel catalog, I came across a piece of coral art…

 I couldn’t help but admire it’s natural texture and Summer-inspired feel.